twolfson/if-i-were-to-build-a-startup-web-app/explorations/4-django-allauth-react-proxy/README.md

 ### Continuing setup
 - Back from security detour
 - Informed/confirms that proxy + cookie is the simplest and easiest choice to move forward
+- Switched to `django-allauth-ui` for some prestyled pages =D
+- Tweaking and processing settings